cryoTUD/locscale/docs/index.md

   </div>
 </div>
 <br>

 !!! info "What are we looking at here?"
     This figure shows the effect of map optimisation with ```LocScale 2.0```, in this case using the ```feature_enhance``` option. ```LocScale 2.0``` attempts to simultaneously enhance high-resolution structural detail and improve contrast of low(er) resolution map regions associated with flexible domains, subunits with partial occupancy and contextual structures such as detergent micelles.

+!!! warning
+    Confidence scores are not a 100% safeguard against misleading interpretations.

 ## Which map optimisation procedure should I use?